anthonyarinze/react-pizza-app/README.md

 Linting: Enforces code style and catches potential errors using ESLint.
 Formatting: Maintains consistent code style with Prettier.
 Testing: (Optional) Write tests to ensure code quality and prevent future regressions.
 Ready to contribute?
-Fork this repo, dive into the code, and send us a pull request!
+Fork this repo, dive into the code, and send me a pull request!

 **Enjoy! **